 Salema Barrett is the Communication Manager for NCIRS.
 She has a degree in biomedical science, majoring in microbiology and parasitology, and a graduate certificate in marketing management.
 Salema has over 20 years experience in sales, marketing and communications within the life science industry.
 Salema joined NCIRS in 2016 and her role is to manage the development and implementation of the NCIRS communications program.

-Madeleine joined the NCIRS team as Communications Officer in early 2019.
-Prior to NCIRS, Madeleine worked in consumer public relations and was involved in a number of successful media campaigns for a broad range of clients, including some of Australia's leading non-profit organisations.
+Madeleine joined NCIRS in early 2019.
+Previously, Madeleine worked in consumer public relations and was involved in a number of successful media campaigns for a broad range of clients, including some of Australia's leading non-profit organisations.
 At NCIRS, Madeleine leads media relations and is responsible for communicating key NCIRS research outputs to external and internal stakeholders and the general public.

 NCIRS, Kids Research, Sydney Children’s Hospitals Network, Cnr Hawkesbury Rd & Hainsworth St, Westmead Locked Bag 4001, Westmead NSW 2145 Tel (612) 9845 1433 | Fax (612) 9845 1418 | ABN 53 188 579 090

 We acknowledge that the National Centre for Immunisation Research and Surveillance (NCIRS) is on the land of the traditional owners the Aboriginal and Torres Strait Islander peoples, the First Australians, and recognise their culture, history, diversity and their deep connection to the land.
 Together, through research and partnership, we aim to move to a place of equity for all.
 NCIRS also acknowledges and pays respect to other Aboriginal and Torres Strait Islander nations from which our research, staff and community are drawn.